The Baptist Union of Victoria is suing its own theological college

 The people who often suffer most through these conversations are same-sex attracted Christians who believe in Jesus and are living faithful and celibate lives for the sake of the Kingdom.
 To have churches teaching that they need not repent and should instead live out their desires is a great and terrible disservice to these brothers and sisters.
 Should we not support and encourage them in godliness by affirming the same Gospel together?

-I trust other State Unions may look on at what is transpiring in NSW and take courage to also stand and make these clear affirmations and positions for the sake of the Gospel around Australia.
+I trust other State Unions may look at what is transpiring in NSW and find courage to also stand and make these clear affirmations and positions for the sake of the Gospel around Australia.

 Melbourne Baptist Church Hosts Same Sex Wedding